 Long Term Care Insurance Underwriting for Diabetics

-Data released in January 2012 according to the 2012 National Diabetes fact Sheet states that 19 million people in the United States are diagnosed with diabetes.
+Data released in January 2021 according to the National Diabetes Fact Sheet states that 19 million people in the United States are diagnosed with diabetes.

 As it relates to the long-term care insurance industry over 23 percent of Americans over age 60 suffer from diabetes, including 25% of long term health care facility residents.
 In fact, nursing home and assisted living facility residents with diabetes have an average of 6.4 major diagnoses compared to only 2.4 diagnoses for non-diabetics.

-As such, it can be expected that long term care insurance underwriters may be somewhat cautious in approving coverage for applicants with diabetes.
+As such, it can be expected that LTC insurance underwriters may be somewhat cautious in approving coverage for applicants with diabetes.

 Can Individuals with Diabetes Get Long Term Care Insurance?

 We receive a lot of inquiries from diabetics wondering if they can qualify for long term care insurance.
 Usually, the answer is yes.
-However, each long term care insurance company underwrites diabetes differently.
-Some of the factors the underwriter considers are:
+However, each LTC insurance company underwrites diabetes differently.
+Some of the factors the LTC insurance underwriter considers are:

 Type I Diabetes or Type II Diabetes